symbol/product/bridge/README.md

 ### Send Payouts

-This workflow operates in two modes:
+Again, this workflow operates in two directions:

 * **wrap** (default): Processes requests from the `wrap_request` database.
 * **unwrap**: Processes requests from the `unwrap_request` database.

 The workflow:

-1. Retrieves all `UNPROCESSED` requests from the `wrap_request` table.
+1. Retrieves all `UNPROCESSED` requests from the appropriate database.
-2. Calculates conversion rate at request height as `(cumulative_wrapped - cumulative_unwrapped) / native_balance` where:
+2. Calculates conversion rate at request block height (see below).
-   * `native_balance` is the native token balance (e.g. `XEM` on NEM).
-   * `cumulative_wrapped` is the total amount of existing wrapped tokens (e.g. `wXEM`).
-   * `cumulative_unwrapped` is the total amount of wrapped tokens to be unwrapped.
 3. Deducts network fees from payout amount.
 4. Sends tokens to recipient.
 5. Updates request status to `SENT` or `FAILED`, depending on status.

+Conversion rate calculation:

+The conversion rate depends on the `global.mode` configuration.

+1. `stake` mode:

+    The conversion rate is calculated as `(total_staked - total_unstaked) / native_balance` where:
+    * `total_staked` is the total amount of staked tokens that the bridge has produced since it started operating.
+        The bridge keeps track of this value internally.
+    * `total_unstaked` is the total amount of staked tokens that the bridge has converted back into native tokens since it started operating.
+        The bridge keeps track of this value internally.
+    * `native_balance` is the current balance of the bridge account on the native network.

+    In the absence of rewards accruing on the bridge's native account, its balance changes only as a result of stake and unstake operations.
+    In that case, `native_balance` always equals `total_staked - total_unstaked`, and the conversion factor remains 1.
+    Under these conditions, stake mode behaves exactly like wrap mode.

+    **Example**
+    * Native balance: 12 000
+    * Total staked tokens: 10 000
+    * Total unstaked tokens: 2 000

+    This means 8 000 staked tokens remain, entitling their owners to withdraw 12 000 native tokens.

+    The difference between the 8 000 staked tokens and the 12 000 native tokens held by bridge represents accumulated rewards, such as harvesting income, donations, or invalid transfers.

+    These values yield a conversion rate of `(10 000 - 2 000) / 12 000 = 2/3 ≈ 67%`.

+    Therefore:
+    * A depositor of **1 200 native tokens** would receive **8 00 staked tokens**,
+        and the conversion rate would not change, because `(10 800 - 2 000) / 13 200` is still `2/3`.
+    * A depositor of **8 00 staked tokens** would receive **1 200 native tokens**,
+        and the conversion rate would not change, because `(10 000 - 2 800) / 10 800` is still `2/3`.
+    * The accrual of **4000 native tokens** in harvesting rewards would adjust the conversion rate to `(10 000 - 2 000) / 16 000 = 50%`.

+        Now each staked token is worth more native tokens than it was before, because it entitles its owner to a proportional share of the newly accrued rewards.

+        At the same time, deposited native tokens now result in a smaller amount of staked tokens, because the increased native balance makes each staked token represent a larger share of value.

+2. `wrap` mode:

+    Conversion rate is fixed at 1: One wrapped network token always equals one native network token.

+3. `swap` mode:

+    Conversion is determined dynamically using exchange rates from an **online price provider**.

+> **NOTE:**
-For wrap mode, conversion rates between native tokens on both chains are fetched from the price oracle to calculate fee deductions.
+> In wrap and stake modes, conversion rates between native tokens on both chains are still fetched from the price oracle
-Once a bridge is deployed, the native balance is expected to exceed the net wrapped balance.
-This is primarily due to the accrual of harvesting rewards, but can also be affected by other transfers (or donations).

-As an example, consider 12000 native, 12000 wrapped and 2000 unwrapped.
-With these values, a wrapped token is worth 12000 / (12000 - 2000) = 6/5 native tokens.
-A depositor of 1200 native tokens will receive 1000 wrapped tokens.
-Conversely, a depositor of 1000 wrapped tokens will receive 1200 native tokens.
+> to calculate fee deductions.

 ### Check Finalized Transactions

 This workflow monitors unconfirmed payout transactions and updates their status once finalized on the network.
-It operates in both wrap and unwrap modes, processing the respective request databases.
+It operates in both wrap and unwrap directions, processing the respective request databases.

 ## Simplified Transaction Flow and Fee Handling

-Example flow with Symbol (`XYM`) as native chain and Ethereum (`wXYM`) as wrapped chain:
+Example stake flow with Symbol (`XYM`) as native chain and Ethereum (`wXYM`) as wrapped chain:

 1. Deposit
    * Alice sends 100 `XYM` to the bridge account on the native network (Symbol) in order to convert `XYM` to `wXYM`.
    * She pays the Symbol network transaction fee.
-   * Bridge does not initiate this transaction and pays no fees.
+   * The bridge does not initiate this transaction and pays no fees.
 2. Wrapped token payment
-   * The `send_payouts` script (in wrap mode) detects Alice's deposit.
+   * The `send_payouts` script (in wrap direction) detects Alice's deposit.
-   * An Ethereum transaction is created sending (δ * 100 - μ) wXYM to the requested account.
+   * An Ethereum transaction is created sending (δ * 100 - μ) `wXYM` to the requested account.
    * δ is the `wXYM:XYM` conversion rate.
    * μ is the Ethereum transaction fee.
       * This is paid in `ETH` but withheld in `wXYM`.